taw/etwng/README.txt

 isn't success yet.

-For example if we find an image and it looks like something directly displayed on screen - like an unit card, or an icon - our work is done.
+For example if we find an image and it looks like something directly displayed on screen - like a unit card, or an icon - our work is done.
 If it looks like a texture, we probably need to figure out UV coordinates, and similar minor points.